nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 Except that can be picked up pretty easy.
 Something that you can pick up maybe.
 No. No. Okay.

 Maybe Acrobatics.
 Stop.
 Check.
-With Carson.
+With Karsten.
 But the two of them can probably collectively okay.

 So, I'll point it out and say, hey.
 Look at this.
 And I'll I'll kinda what I can scale that way.
 Okay.
 Go ahead and roll in athletics.